open-resources/dash_curriculum/_sources/part2/chapter8.md

 ### 8.1.4 Concise

 And avoid obscuring your data through misrepresentation.
 One example is to use ranges or curoffs of your figure axes that misrepresent your data.
 Another consideration is the data itself?
 Are you trying to show too much at the same time?
 Sometimes you can consider summarizing your data instead of showing the raw data only.
 And this may be self-explanatory, but do not use erronus or false data.
-Or worse yet - datat that you do not have the proper rights to share.
+Or worse yet - data that you do not have the proper rights to share.
 Always cite your sources, for example through a label in the bottom right corner.
 Regarding other labels, always try to describe your data and axes properly.
-Many will suggest that you should labeld your data directly on particularly interestring data points, and not indirectly using a `legend`.
-That's not very fitting for Plotly figures what have got nice interactive capabilites connected to the legend.
+Many will suggest that you should label your data directly on particularly interestring data points, and not indirectly using a `legend`.
+While the former is often a good idea, the latter is not very fitting for Plotly figures that have got nice interactive capabilites connected to the legend.
+But do consider making your legend as brief and concise as possible.
+Instead of `Company A, Company C, Company D`, apply `Company` as a legend title and then list `A, B , C`.

 We often see that some chose to apply different colors to labels and titles.
-This is rarely necessary.
+This is rarely necessary as they mostly have different positoins, orientations or even font size.
 The next subchapter will focus on how colors should be used to `differentiate data values or categories` and not different decorating elements of your charts.

 ### 8.1.5 Colors